paleonia/paleonia.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Participating in The Geological Society of America (GSA) Connects 2025 to connect with mammal fossil experts!
+Participating in **GSA Connects 2025** in San Antonio to connect with mammal fossil experts!